 Backup and migration plugins don’t always catch everything.
 And migrating WordPress manually can quickly become a pain if, for example, the hosting provider has slow FTP.
 Suddenly your stuck waiting for hours for your files to download, just so you can re-upload them at the new host.

 Our migration team manages hundreds if not thousands of migrations each and every month.
 All I can say is… they are really good at what they do. 😉 I always recommend using our team if you’re migrating to ensure all of your data is correctly migrated over.
 Sleep a little easier at night.

 If you’re not familiar with Kinsta’s WordPress hosting services, here’s a quick overview of some of the features offered.

 Latest Versions of PHP

 Kinsta always supports the latest and greatest versions of PHP.
-Currently, we offer PHP 5.6, 7.0, 7.1, and 7.2.
-PHP 7.3 is also just around the corner and will be pushed out immediately once it’s been tested.
+Currently, we offer PHP 5.6, 7.0, 7.1, 7.2, and 7.3.
 There is no waiting six months or a year for these important server software updates and you can change it with a single click in the MyKinsta dashboard.
 That’s the great thing about having a CEO who has a developer/sysadmin background and is obsessed with performance.

 Support 24×7 365 days a year via the MyKinsta dashboard.
 Support is done a little differently than others, we only hire WordPress developers and Linux engineers.
 There are no level 1 or level 2 support reps.
 So yes, you can instantly connect with one of our engineers at any time and shouldn’t be bounced around (which is just a waste of everyone’s time).